 Why does Fineshade need Friends?

 There are many forms of friendship and the word implies more than mere acquaintance.
 Many people are acquainted with Fineshade, but some feel strongly about it.
 The characteristics of friendship are often affection, empathy, understanding, high esteem.
-Such words have been used to describe people’s feelings for Fineshade Wood in recent months, during the threats of development here.
-In 2015 the words were used by a surprising number of people nationally and locally, and well as by those who live or work here.
+Such words have been used to describe people’s feelings for Fineshade Wood, particularly during the various threats of development here.
+In 2015 the words were used by a surprising number of people nationally and locally, and well as by those who live or work here - and that provided the impetus for us to form a Friends group

 Coming together in common cause, in a loose association to protect Fineshade has made us realise the power and value of this friendship.
 At the moment the Friends of Fineshade are no more than that – individuals in a loose association.

 We hope that this website will provide a forum for this loose association to communicate and thrive.
-We therefore encourage everyone who counts themselves a Friend of Fineshade to visit this website often, to spread the word and, very importantly, to contribute to the website too.
+We therefore encourage everyone who counts themselves a Friend of Fineshade to visit this website often, to spread the word and to contribute to the website too.

 Do you know about Fineshade's past?
 We would like this site to describe Fineshade over the previous centuries.
 If you are interested in local history can you help?